earthbucks/.github/profile/README.md

-# EarthBucks
+# OpenSPV

-EarthBucks is under construction.
-The code will be published here on launch day.
+OpenSPV is under construction.